The CSPOA was started because of the huge need to remind sheriffs and peace officers about their oath of office.

 Furthermore, it is this responsibility that grants a Sheriff the Constitutional authority to check and balance all levels of government within the jurisdiction of the County.

 And other peace officers, including police officers and others with arrest powers, join with the Sheriff and deputies, as Constitutional Guards, with one and the same mission: to protect life, liberty and property.

-The Constitutional Sheriffs and Peace Officers Association brings together the people with their peace officers, educating all in an effort to restore America peacefully for our posterity.
+The Constitutional Sheriffs and Peace Officers Association brings together We The People of the United States with peace officers and sheriffs, educating all in an effort to restore America peacefully for our posterity.